-DEFINED: Activities related to the management of educational facilities of the Department of Health and Human Services (DHHS), the Department of Public Instruction (DPI), and the Department of Public Safety (DPS).
+DEFINED: Activities related to the management of educational facilities of the Department of Health and Human Services (DHHS), the Department of Public Instruction (DPI), the Department of Public Safety (DPS), and the Department of Adult Correction (DAC).

-SEE ALSO: Records concerning accreditation by the Southern Association of Colleges and Schools (SACS) are under AGENCY MANAGEMENT, as are school histories and transportation reports.
-Scholarship and other fiscal records are under FINANCIAL MANAGEMENT.
-Food services records are under AGENCY MANAGEMENT and FINANCIAL MANAGEMENT.
-Personnel records are under HUMAN RESOURCES.
-Any accreditations granted by the agency to other entities are covered under MONITORING AND COMPLIANCE, as are any internal audits conducted to ensure compliance with federal mandates such as the National Defense Education Act (NDEA) or the Elementary and Secondary Act (ESEA).
-Student handbooks are considered publications under PUBLIC RELATIONS.
-For residential life records (e.g., visitor logs) as well as accidents or incidents that occur on school grounds, see RISK MANAGEMENT.
-General correspondence is under AGENCY MANAGEMENT.
-Library/media center records are under ASSET MANAGEMENT.
+SEE ALSO: Records concerning accreditation by the Southern Association of Colleges and Schools (SACS) are under Agency Management, as are school histories and transportation reports.
+Scholarship and other fiscal records are under Financial Management.
+Food services records are under Agency Management and Financial Management.
+Personnel records are under Human Resources.
+Any accreditations granted by the agency to other entities are covered under Monitoring and Compliance, as are any internal audits conducted to ensure compliance with federal mandates such as the National Defense Education Act (NDEA) or the Elementary and Secondary Act (ESEA).
+Student handbooks are considered publications under Public Relations.
+For residential life records (e.g., visitor logs) as well as accidents or incidents that occur on school grounds, see Risk Management.
+General correspondence is under Agency Management.
+Library/media center records are under Asset Management.

-RC No. Record Types Description Disposition Instructions Citation 411.3 Attendance Lists school-wide headcount reports RETAIN UNTIL: Complete PLUS: 3 years THEN: Destroy 411.< individual classroom attendance records RETAIN UNTIL: End of academic year Confidentiality THEN: Destroy 20 USC 1232g 412.< Course Matrix includes course selection and verification RETAIN UNTIL: End of academic year reports and slips, student scheduling reports, THEN: Destroy and teacher assignments 413.T Disciplinary Actions records concerning student violations TRANSFER to Cumulative Record Confidentiality of academic or non-academic regulations; when issued 20 USC 1232g includes expulsion notices 413.5 includes charges, evidence, transcripts, RETAIN UNTIL: Student graduates or Confidentiality correspondence, and other related records; separates from program 20 USC 1232g also includes residential life disciplinary PLUS: 5 years actions that do not result in suspension THEN: Destroy
+RC No. Record Types Description Disposition Instructions Citation 411.3 Attendance Lists school-wide headcount reports RETAIN UNTIL: Complete PLUS: 3 years THEN: Destroy 411.< individual classroom attendance records RETAIN UNTIL: End of academic year Confidentiality THEN: Destroy 20 USC 1232g 412.< Course Matrix includes course selection and verification RETAIN UNTIL: End of academic year reports and slips, student scheduling reports, THEN: Destroy and teacher assignments 413.T Disciplinary Actions records concerning student violations TRANSFER to Cumulative Record Confidentiality of academic or non-academic regulations; when issued 20 USC 1232g (continued on following page) includes expulsion notices

-No destruction of records may take place if audits or litigation are pending or reasonably anticipated.
+^{} No destruction of records may take place if audits or litigation are pending or reasonably anticipated.

-∞ See appendix for list of item numbers for records that should transfer to the State Archives.
+[∞] See appendix for list of item numbers for records that should transfer to the State Archives.

-Ω See appendix for list of item numbers for records that are temporarily stored at the State Records Center prior to destruction.
+$[\]Omega$ See appendix for list of item numbers for records that are temporarily stored at the State Records Center prior to destruction.